-Legend: Clown statue that spooks babysitter turns out to be a man hiding in the house.
+Claim: Clown statue that spooked a babysitter turns out to be a knife-wielding intruder hiding in the house.

-Origins: In the Spring of 2004, we began picking up versions of the story quoted above.
-It exists in two forms; one in which the babysitter appears to be the person at risk, and one where the children are the presumed targets of the lurking man's malice.
+Origins: In the Spring of 2004, we began picking up versions of the story quoted above, in which babysitter mistakes a knife-wielding intruder hiding in the house she's watching for a clown statue.
+It exists in two forms: one in which the babysitter appears to be the person at risk, and one where the children are the presumed targets of the lurking man's malice.
 In the stories that feature the clown having been found in the parents' bedroom, the slant of the tale leads readers to assume it is the babysitter, not her charges, that are the predator's primary focus.
 (The tot-tending teen having been selected as the killer's (next) victim is a key element in another urban legend: the classic "Babysitter and the Man Upstairs," in which the sitter receives a series of disturbing phone calls entreating her to check on the sleeping children and so put herself in the room with the murderer.)
 Yet in the tellings where the clown statue has been found in the children's room, the object of harm is the youngsters, not the young lady watching over them.
 Some renditions make the pedophilic element unmistakable by having a frightened child report having been touched inappropriately by something in its room, and others only hint at it via brief closing comments about the captured man having been revealed to be a sexual predator wanted in a number of states.

 Significantly, all the tellings we have so far encountered terminate in the bad guy not only running from the house but being captured by the police and so brought to justice.
 Could this indicate a subtle shift in how safe we as a society feel about our world, in that it now strikes us as right that a scary story complete with the villain giving up his evil plans and running away when confronted with discovery yet even so not being able to elude retribution?